 With this simple yet divine Nigerian fried rice recipe, you will unleash your inner Nigerian party animal!

 All jokes aside, this spicy fried rice is an amazing form of comfort food and is so essential that any African stew or grilled meat would be left an orphan without it.
 Let us know what you ate with your jollof rice in the comments down below.

 Loved this Nigerian jollof rice recipe?
+Check out our complete List of Nigerian food you should absolutely try.
 Here are some similar recipes you might want to try out: